michelleykim/UBCDietApp/README.md

 Tests for exceptions can be found in MenuTest class.

 ###Phase 4: Task 3
-allMenus, which is the list of all the menu items was a part of DailyPlan, which is not quite relevant to the class.
+Poor cohesion in DailyPlan class-- allMenus, which is the list of all the menu items was a part of DailyPlan, which is not quite relevant to the class.
 - Made new class AllMenus, and kept DailyPlan everything directly related to the daily meal plan.
-Too much coupling in GUI--
-the method to set up, display window and making window invisible were repeated in all of my classes in ui package.
+Too much coupling in GUI classes-- the method to set up, display window and making window invisible were repeated in all of the classes in ui package.
 - Made a GuiWindow class with methods to set up, to display, and to make window invisible, and made other classes in ui package extend the GuiWindow class.